mathgeniuszach/zdpack/README.md

 zdpack stands for "Zach's Datapacker" and was a tool for merging and converting Minecraft data and resource packs.

 This project is now discontinued.
 If you want global data or resource packs in a modpack of your own, here are two solutions:
-- If your packs are small enough (<5MB) or you are using Firefox and can [increase the size of localStorage](https://www.mathgeniuszach.com/response/local-storage/), you can use the [Origin Creator](https://www.mathgeniuszach.com/apps/origin-creator/)'s export to mod feature instead.
-This is up-to-date to the latest version of Minecraft.
+- If your packs are small enough (<5MB), or you are using Firefox and can [increase the size of localStorage](https://www.mathgeniuszach.com/response/local-storage/), you can use the [Origin Creator](https://www.mathgeniuszach.com/apps/origin-creator/)'s export to mod feature instead.
+This is typically up-to-date to the latest version of Minecraft.
 - Check out the mods [Global Packs](https://www.curseforge.com/minecraft/mc-mods/drp-global-datapack) and [Paxi](https://www.curseforge.com/minecraft/mc-mods/paxi).
 I recommend Global Packs over Paxi, but if you want more configuration use Paxi.

 I've decided to discontinue this project for a few reasons: